harrwinraoapps/emagazine/content/page/contact.md

 +++
 title = "Contact"
-description = "Learn more about the the eMagazine initiative and the foreword for the site." date = "2019-02-28" aliases = ["contact"] author = "Sathya Sai Baba Centre of Bandar Klang"
+description = "Learn more about the The Awakening initiative and the foreword for the site." date = "2019-02-28" aliases = ["contact"] author = "Sathya Sai Baba Centre of Bandar Klang"